 - Digestion (fermentation), consisting of hydrolysis, acetogenesis, acidogenesis and methanogenesis

-- Conversion of the biogas to renewable electricity and useful heat with cogeneration / combined heat and power
+- Conversion of the biogas to renewable electricity and useful heat with gas engines

 - Post-treatment of the digestate